adriandramos/Debt-Tracker/README.md

-# Debt-Tracker
-Personal Project to implement HTML, CSS, JavaScript, and SQL
+Version 1.0

-NOTE: This is Version 1.0 while the logic is implemented some updates need to be made:
+*Note: This is the initial version, and some updates are in progress:

-  -Some stying corrections
+Styling adjustments are pending
-  -Bug that makes you double-click on the "create tracker" button before moving on
+Minor bug: requires double-clicking on the "Create Tracker" button before proceeding

-General Outline of Project:
-  -Debt-Tracker is a full-stacked project that implements self-learned languages.
-  -Debt-Tracker is an application that allows users to sign up to create trackers for multiple debts.
-The user will also give each tracker a date "deadline" for when they want to pay off their debt.
-   The application will also allow them to update how much they have paid toward the debt.
-This will prompt the application to give them a timeline of how much they must pay daily to reach their goal.

-How To Run Application (All Done On Local Host & used SQLite to open with live server):

-Step 1: In the terminal cd to "start" and then type " node create_db.mjs" Step 2: In the same terminal type " node tracker_create_db.mjs" Step 3: Open 3 new terminals:
-        -In each new terminal cd to "start" file
-        -In the first new terminal type "node server.mjs" -In the second new terminal type "node login_server.mjs" -In the last new terminal type "node tracker_server.mjs" Step 4: Run "index.html" in the "first_page" folder
+*Project Overview:

+-Debt-Tracker is a full-stack application built using HTML, CSS, JavaScript, and SQL.
+It allows users to:

+-Sign up and create trackers for multiple debts

+-Set a target deadline for paying off each debt

+-Update payments toward each debt and receive recommendations on how much to pay daily to meet their goals

+*Initialize the Databases:

+-In the terminal, navigate to the start directory:

+cd start

+-Run the database setup files:

+node create_db.mjs

+node tracker_create_db.mjs

+*Start the Servers

+*Open three new terminal windows and, in each, navigate to the start directory: cd start

+-In each terminal, start one of the following server files:

+Terminal 1: node server.mjs

+Terminal 2: node login_server.mjs

+Terminal 3: node tracker_server.mjs

+Launch the Application

+*Open index.html in the first_page folder using a live server to start the application.